ssMaritime.com &

 Links

-contains some of the best maritime/cruise sites on the net, all of which
+some of the best maritime/cruise sites on the net, all of which specialise in

 Part 1 … Maritime & Cruise Sites

-sites that provide information, news, photographs and maritime memorabilia,
+sites, sites that provide information, news, photographs and maritime

-etc, material that is directly related to ships.
+memorabilia, etc, thus material that is directly related to ships.

 Should

-you find that a link have become inoperative, will you please send me an email
+you find that a link has become inoperative, will you please send me an email

 naming the link.